Welcome to Guardian Liberty Voice

 Guardian Liberty Voice

-The Guardian Liberty Voice was founded less than two years ago and 2014 will be a breakthrough year for the fast-growing online media organization.
+The Guardian Liberty Voice was founded by DiMarkco Chandler less than two years ago and 2014 will be a breakthrough year for the fast-growing online media organization.
 More than just another media company, Liberty Voice has set itself apart in two significant ways: Firstly, with no politically biased editorial policy, the site lives up to its Boldly Inclusive tag-line by publishing – alongside hard news stories – a wide variety of editorial pieces that span the political and philosophical spectrum; secondly, the publication recruits and develops its growing cadre of citizen journalists through its own intense and selective training program, known as “Boot Camp.”
 The program has become something akin to a university for the aspiring – or already established – professional writer.
 Although a two-week program is capped by a demanding final testing and evaluation day, the learning process is continual for those talented enough to become certified writers.

 In its original online incarnation, the Las Vegas, Nevada-based Liberty Voice was The Guardian Express.
 Following attempts by a larger yet, less-accommodative newspaper to bring trademark-infringement complaints against the group’s name, it changed its name to the Las Vegas Guardian Express and then – in a further attempt to distance itself from the larger, more immense newspaper – to the Guardian Liberty Voice.
 The new name fits perfectly with the company’s “small ‘L’” libertarian philosophy.